quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 larger, it can cause unnecessary delays in loss detection ({{Section 6.1.1 of QUIC-RECOVERY}}).

+In order to avoid unnecessary immediate acknowledgements, senders SHOULD implement adaptive packet threshold loss detection and communicate the increased Reordering Threshold value to the receiver.

 # Security Considerations

 An improperly configured or malicious data sender could request a